noahcarrier/noahcarrier.github.io/README.md

 # Portfolio Website

-This repository utilizes GitHub pages to deploy a website at the URL noahcarrier.github.io
+This repository utilizes GitHub Pages to deploy a website at the URL noahcarrier.github.io

 The site is built to serve as a portfolio for myself, Noah Carrier, to display technical skills in both the building of the site itself and other presented projects on site.